JayeshK10/Guaranteed-VWAP/README.md

 ## 📄 Report

-Please refer to `Guaranteed_VWAP.pdf` for a complete explanation of the methodology, results, and interpretation of the findings.
+Please refer to `Guaranteed_VWAP_report.pdf` for a complete explanation of the methodology, results, and interpretation of the findings.

 ---